 When I was growing up we always had a winter garden of all kinds of greens and root vegetables, including turnips and rutabagas.

-Peel rutabagas and cut into chunks.
+- Peel rutabagas and cut into chunks.
 Wash and put into large cooking pot.
 Cover with water plus two inches.
-Cook until tender, this could take an hour depending on how fresh the rutabagas are.
+Cook, covered, about 20-30 minutes or until rutabagas are not yet soft.

 This is one of the recipes that you will love or hate, no middle ground.
 It is delicate and simple – a great dish for winter days